sdegutis/90s.dev/site/public/about/technology.md

 # Technology

-[90s.dev/os/](/os/) is follows the architecture of a lightweight OS inside the browser.
+[90s.dev/os/](/os/) follows the design of a lightweight OS inside the browser.

+This architecture enables the creation of 60fps games with low latency.

 * The host runs in [the GUI thread](https://developer.mozilla.org/en-US/docs/Glossary/Main_thread) and manages an [HTML Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)